eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_scala-scripts.md

 sourcce directory is also added to the compiler classpath.
 Note, since the mini project applies only to scripts in `/apps/myapp` and below, because it is defined in the `.includes` folder at that level.

+## Startup Scripts

+On startup, the special directory `.allIncludes/startup/` is scanned for scala source files.
+The source files are then compiled and expected to comply to the following conditions:

+* each file contains one class
+* the class name is the same as the file name

+After compiling the classes are instantiated via guice' injector (and are therefore registered at publet's event bus).

+This can be useful to do some initial setup tasks.
+For example, the `AssetManager` can be injected to register other resources, or scripts can listen for any events and do some further work (send mails etc).